 Object Description MST ID Enter the special MST ID to configure path cost & priority.
-Port Select Select port number from this drop-down list. • Priority Controls the port priority.
-This can be used to control priority of ports having identical port cost. • Internal Path Cost (0 = Controls the path cost incurred by the port.
+Port Select Select port number for this drop down list.
+Priority Controls the port priority.
+This can be used to control priority of ports having identical port cost.
+Internal Path Cost (0 = Controls the path cost incurred by the port.
 Auto) The Auto setting will set the path cost as appropriate by the physical link speed, using the 802.1D recommended values.
 Using the Specific setting, a user-defined value can be entered.
-The path cost is used when establishing the active topology of the network.
-Lower path cost ports are chosen as forwarding ports in favor of higher path cost ports.
-Valid values are in the range 1 to 200000000.
+The path cost is used when establishing the active topology of the network. ports.
+Valid values are in the range 1 to 20000000.